podchasova11/mobile-testing-interview-questions/README.md

             WARNING: failed at 1440x3120 retrying at 720x1280

       To [resolve](https://android.stackexchange.com/questions/168944/unable-to-get-output-buffers-err-38-when-attempting-to-screen-record-emulator) it, try to use the size option <code>--size widthxheight</code>.

+      Another error might occur:

+            /system/bin/sh: screenrecord: inaccessible or not found

+     [Check](https://stackoverflow.com/questions/46482178/adb-screenrecord-command-not-found) if the device has a built-in recorder.
+Most devices should have the <code>screenrecord</code> included, but it seems some have it missing.

 4. Perform the actions that you want to capture in the video: Once the video capture is started, perform the actions that you want to capture in the video.

 5. Stop the screenrecord command: To stop the video capture and save the video, press CTRL+C in the terminal or command prompt.
 Alternately, use the following ADB command: